 There is no excuse when it comes to protecting and securing personal data and the privacy rights of individuals.
-Security measures are imperative in the implementation of this principle, and to be compliant organisations are required to put in place adequate protection using methods such as data encryption and anti-malware and ransomware software.
+Security measures are imperative in the implementation of this principle.

 Principle 8: Sending Personal Data Outside The European Economic Area (EEA)

-Under this principle, organisations must ensure that you are not sending the personal data out of the EEA.
+Under this principle, organizations must ensure that you are not sending the personal data out of the EEA.

 Countries that do not have adequate levels of protection such as China, Japan, Brazil and the Middle East and appropriate safeguards will need to ensure that they put into place appropriate data privacy measure such as the obtaining of explicit and informed consent or by specific and approved contracts with guarantees by way of Model Contract Clauses.
-Other methods of transferring personal data legally are by the use of Binding Corporate Rules, which allow multinational organisations to transfer data outside the EEA.
+Additionally, other methods of transferring personal data legally are by the use of Binding Corporate Rules, which allow multinational organizations to transfer data outside the EEA.

 Summary of the 8 key data protection principles under GDPR

-The 8 key data protection principles under GDPR are in place to ensure that a clear and transparent process is followed and that this enables a level of protection and security to individuals, but also a checklist and methodology for organisations to assist with compliance.
-Safeguarding the individual should be at the forefront of any business that collects, stores and manages personal data.
+The 8 key data protection principles under GDPR ensure that a clear and transparent process is followed.
+This enables a level of protection and security to individuals, but also a checklist and methodology for organizations to assist with compliance.
+Therefore, safeguarding the individual should be at the forefront of any business that collects, stores and manages personal data.

 - Storage limitation